USER MANUAL

 Fullscreen Loop icon

 The Loop button in the fullscreen playbar lets you continuously repeat a specific segment of the video.
-You can pre-configure the loop duration in the Settings under Grid Player Settings in the Fullscreen Player section where you'll find a Loop Duration setting that lets you choose anywhere from five seconds to sixty seconds for looping, with the default set to ten seconds.
+Configure loop duration in Settings → Full Screen Settings under Loop Video — anywhere from five to sixty seconds, default ten seconds.

 When you click the Loop button, it activates and the menu button stays highlighted to show loop mode is on.
 At that moment, the app captures the video's current playback position as the loop starting point.
 The scrubber handle changes from its normal orange color to white to visually indicate that loop mode is active.
 Once loop is on, the video plays forward from the start point for the configured duration, then automatically jumps back to the start point and repeats continuously.